 What is the Setpoint Diet?

-The setpoint diet is an eating plan that focuses on eating the foods proven to heal hormones, restore beneficial gut bacteria, and heal neurological inflammation to lower the setpoint weight.
+The Setpoint Diet is a lower-carb eating plan that focuses on whole foods that are anti-inflammatory, like lots of fruits and vegetables, healthy proteins, and therapeutic fats.
+These foods are proven to heal hormones, restore beneficial gut bacteria, and heal neurological inflammation to lower the setpoint weight.
 This is done by consuming foods as close to their natural states as possible.
 It emphasizes whole foods while reducing highly processed foods and sugars from the diet.

 The world needs the setpoint diet now more than ever.
 The diseases it can treat and cure would save so many lives — and so many healthcare dollars.